WeblateOrg/weblate/docs/admin/access.rst

-To gain more access control adjustments in a project, you can set :guilabel:`Access control` to :guilabel:`Custom` to switch over to using the Django admin-interface instead of the Weblate built-in one.
+To gain more access control adjustments in a project, you can set :guilabel:`Access control` to :guilabel:`Custom` to switch over to using the Django admin-interface instead of the one in Weblate.

 If you want to do this by default for all current and new projects, configure the :setting:`DEFAULT_ACCESS_CONTROL` to administrate all permissions and relations using